Corvallis, Oregon: Bus

 Long-distance bus service is provided in Corvallis by Greyhound.
 It stops at the Downtown Transit Center and at OSU campus Transit stop (station ID: CVI and CVO).

 FlixBus provides Regional service from the Downtown Transit Center and OSU campus Transit Center.
-There are 4 daily trips southbound to Eugene and the U of O campus, and 4 daily northbound trips to Albany, Salem and a Portland.
+There are 4 daily trips southbound to Eugene and the U of O campus, and 4 daily northbound trips to Albany, Salem, and Portland.

-The Campus Connector – The Groome Transportation Company also provides Shuttle Bus service between the Oregon State University campus and University of Oregon campus in Eugene multiple times daily called the "Campus Connector" with a stop at the Eugene Airport between the two rival university campuses.

 Local bus service is provided by 3 different transit systems, the Corvallis Transit System (CTS), the Benton Area Transit System (BAT) and the OSU Transit System "Beaver Bus".
 The Corvallis City Council approved an additional fee on monthly water utility bills in January 2011, allowing all CTS bus service to become fareless.

-The CTS system runs a total of 12 daytime routes, 10 within the city limits, Monday through Saturday, covering most of the city and converging at the Downtown Transit Center.
-Additional commuter routes run in the early morning and late afternoon on weekdays, and midmorning and midafternoon on Saturdays.
+The CTS system runs a total of 9 routes within the city limits, Monday through Saturday with routes 1 through 6 having Sunday service at reduced frequency, covering most of the city and converging at the Downtown Transit Center.
+Additional commuter trips run in the early morning and late afternoon on weekdays, and midmorning and midafternoon on Saturdays.

-Two short-distance intercity routes are also run by CTS from the Downtown Transit Center and OSU campus Transit Center.
-The "Linn-Benton Loop" runs multiple trips daily to the Albany Transit Center/ Albany Amtrak Station (ALY) and Linn-Benton Community College The "Philomath Connection", runs multiple trips daily to downtown Philomath.
+One short-distance intercity route, the "Philomath Connection", is also run by CTS with multiple daily trips from the Downtown Transit Center to downtown Philomath with stops on the OSU campus.
+The "Linn-Benton Loop", operated by the Albany Transit System, runs multiple trips daily to the Albany Transit Center/ Albany Amtrak Station (ALY) and Linn-Benton Community College with three weekday routes and one Saturday route.

 Two other intercity routes are run by the Benton Area Transit System (BAT) from the Downtown Transit Center and OSU campus Transit Center.
 The "99 Express" runs multiple trips daily to Lewisburg and Adair Village.
 The "Coast to Valley Express" runs multiple trips daily between the Albany Amtrak station (ALY) and the Newport Transit Center with stops in Philomath, Blodgett, Eddyville and Toledo.

+One intercity route is run by Pacific Crest Bus Lines with stops at the Downtown Transit Center and on the OSU campus.
+The "99 Vine" runs four trips in each direction between McMinnville and Eugene.
+The "99 Vine" is fareless until June 30, 2026 due to a funding grant.

-The Beaver Bus is run by the Oregon State University Transit System for transportation across the main campus.
+The Beaver Bus is run by Oregon State University Transportation Services for transportation across the main campus.
 The Beaver Bus has 3 routes from the Reser Stadium Transit Center and has multiple stops throughout campus.
 Buses arrive at every stop every 15–20 minutes from 7am-7pm.

 From 2010 to 2011, CTS has seen a 37.9% increase in ridership, partially as a result of going fareless and "the rising cost of fuel for individual vehicles and the desire for residents to choose more sustainable options for commuting to work, school and other activities" According to Tim Bates, the Corvallis Transit System and Philomath Connection had 3,621,387 passenger miles traveled and 85,647 gallons of fuel consumed in fiscal year 2011, a period that covers July 1, 2010 – June 30, 2011.